tesshsu/test_blacksmith/README.md

 # Parking system B2B
 A parking management system for B2B customers
 Specs: The system allows public users to know which spaces are available in a car park to save navigation time!
-On the company side, the system allows Vinci to have an overview of its car park (occupancy rate, time of use, etc.)
+On the company side, the system allows Admin to have an overview of its car park (occupancy rate, time of use, etc.) and modify delete parking

 We must therefore create the following RESTful API: